ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         path of the output Neuropod package file -nm NEUROPOD_MODEL_NAME, --neuropod_model_name NEUROPOD_MODEL_NAME
-                        path of the output Neuropod package file
+                        path of the output Neuropod package file -d, --package_as_dir  output the Neuropod package a directory (by default it is a zip file)
 ```

 This functionality has been tested with `neuropod==0.1.1`.